penkzhou/twitter-enhanced/README.md

 - Add custom remarks to Twitter usernames
 - Edit existing remarks
 - Remove remarks to restore original usernames
+- Download Twitter videos directly from tweets
+- Manage download records with a user-friendly interface
+- Search and filter your download history
+- Locate downloaded files on your computer
+- Clear individual or all download records
-- Remarks persist across sessions and page reloads
+- Remarks and download records persist across sessions and page reloads
 - Seamless integration with Twitter's interface
+- Multi-language support (English, Spanish, French, German, Japanese, Russian,Portuguese and Chinese)

 ## Installation